Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Course costs vary

 Udemy was one of the first education apps on mobile to offer up the courses.
 It currently boasts over 32,000 courses in total that range from science and technology to cooking and foreign language.
-Some of the other topics include business, marketing, entrepreneurship, design, health and fitness, music, photography, and there are even courses to help you learn software.
-The courses range greatly in terms of quality of content.
+Some of the other topics include business, marketing, entrepreneurship, design, health and fitness, music, photography, and there are even courses to help you learn the software.
+The courses range greatly in terms of the quality of content.
 Some of them are not so great.
 Others are fantastic.
 There are both free and paid courses as well.
 The app is pretty decent and carries most of the features of the official website as well.

 Wolfram Alpha is a little bit like Socratic, but a little more powerful with a slightly steeper learning curve.
 It covers dozens of categories across over two dozen subjects.
 It can help with math problems, geography questions, and even people in history.
 This is a valuable resource for anyone in high school or college especially.
 However, anyone can benefit from it.
 It suffers from the occasional connection issue.
 Otherwise, this is an excellent app all around.
 It goes for $2.99 with no additional ads or in-app purchases.